gini/gini-health-sdk-ios/Documentation/source/Integration.md

 Integration
 =============================

-Gini Pay provides an information extraction system for analyzing business invoices and transfers them to the iOS banking app, where the payment process will be completed.
+Gini Health provides an information extraction system for analyzing business invoices and transfers them to the iOS banking app, where the payment process will be completed.

-The Gini Pay Business SDK for iOS provides functionality to upload the multipage documents with mobile phones, accurate line item extraction enables the user to to pay the invoice with prefferable payment provider.
+The Gini Health SDK for iOS provides functionality to upload the multipage documents with mobile phones, accurate line item extraction enables the user to to pay the invoice with prefferable payment provider.

 **Note** For supporting each payment provider you need to specify `LSApplicationQueriesSchemes` in your `Info.plist` file.
 App schemes for specification will be provided by Gini.